What is Bowed Tendon Horse and How It Can Affect Your Horse

 Source

-However, what’s actually happening in the tendon when it becomes bowed is that fibres within it have torn (usually inner fibres first), causing inflammation and swelling.
+What’s happening in the tendon when it becomes bowed is that fibres within it have torn (usually inner fibres first), causing inflammation and swelling.

 Source